Samdekian/MindBoom-3.0-Twilio/docs/FRONTEND_DEPLOY_GUIDE.md

 # ?
 Set up and deploy "~/...mind-bloom-therapy-ai"?
 Y
 # ?
 Which scope?
 [Your account]
 # ?
 Link to existing project?
 N
 # ?
-What's your project's name? mind-bloom-spark-staging
+What's your project's name? mind-boom-spark-staging
 # ?
 In which directory is your code located? ./
 # ?
 Want to override settings?
 N
 ```